njsmith/zs/doc/index.rst

 is"), decompression speed is limited only by the number of available CPUs.

-Here we document both the details of the language-neutral ZSS file format, and the Python ``zss`` library which can be used to read and write files in this format.
+This manual documents both the details of the ZSS file format itself, and the Python reference implementation, which provides a library interface and a command-line ``zss`` tool that can be used to read and write files in this format.

 Contents: